 This is where you come in.

-We are looking for volunteers to sign up for the 75th annual Maine Lobster Festival and we have a job for everyone!
-Whether it’s helping to set up or taking down tents, cooking the thousands of lobsters we will serve this year, or taking tickets at one of the gates, we need your help.
+We are looking for volunteers to sign up for the 76th annual Maine Lobster Festival and we have a job for everyone!
+Whether it’s helping to set up or taking down tents, cooking the thousands of lobsters we will serve this year, or manning the touch tank, we need your help.
 In return, you will receive one of our coveted Volunteer T-shirts and our eternal thanks for your hard work.
 Volunteers also receive 50% off any food items in our food tent.

 Every year, more than 1,300 volunteers make this festival run – there wouldn’t be a festival without them!
 Our volunteers come from all over the country.
 Local residents, summer residents, and vacationers of all ages volunteer for at least one 4-hour shift on the grounds.
 People plan their vacations around their obligation at the Festival.